From the north: In Canton, drive

 Falls as being on the South Branch of the Grasse River.
 In

-reality, the North Branch branches a few miles downstream of this
+reality, the North Branch splits a few miles downstream of this

 area and the